NatasaMiric/the-petrovaradin-catacombs/README.md

 Testing was conducted throughout the website development with the help of Dev Tools.
 All the links and form have been checked if they are working correctly.

+When requesting for peer code review on Slack, Code Institute chanel, I got one feedback from Hash who pointed out:

+* When filling out the form on mobile device, form fields get covered by footer

+* Too much empty space on contact page on desktop device.

 ### Validator Testing

 The [W3C validator](https://validator.w3.org/) was used to validate HTML and [Jigsaw](https://jigsaw.w3.org/css-validator/) to validate CSS.